No charges to be filed against officers in Shady Oaks standoff - Albert Lea Tribune

 Walker concluded evidence did not support charges, including against Minnesota State Trooper Steven Quern, who discharged his firearm and injured shooting suspect, Devin Matthew Weiland, near the end of the standoff.

-“Based on the information available to Trooper Quern at the time he fired the round at Weiland, a

-reasonable officer in Trooper Quern’s position would have concluded that deadly force was necessary

-to protect the officer or another person from apparent death or great bodily harm,” a release from the County Attorney’s Office stated.
+“Based on the information available to Trooper Quern at the time he fired the round at Weiland, a reasonable officer in Trooper Quern’s position would have concluded that deadly force was necessary to protect the officer or another person from apparent death or great bodily harm,” the County Attorney’s Office stated.

 Albert Lea police were dispatched to the Shady Oaks apartment building early in the morning of Nov.
 29, 2020, for a report of fireworks or gunshots in the area.
 When the first officer arrived, Weiland then allegedly began firing shots out the window from his apartment on the third floor, striking that officer in the chest with a rifle.

-Weiland also reportedly shot two others during the standoff, and reportedly fired an estimated 90 rounds.
+Weiland also reportedly shot two others during the standoff, and reportedly fired an estimated 90 rounds, earlier reports stated.

 The County Attorney’s Office stated Quern was one of several law enforcement personnel to respond to the standoff and was a Minnesota State Patrol Special Response Team sniper.
 He was positioned about 72 yards from the apartment building.